Azure/azure-sphere-samples/Samples/AvnetMethaneClick/README.md

 ### IOT_HUB_APPLICATION
 * Enble for IoTCentral, IoTHub and IoTEdge connected functionality

-### USE_PNP
-* Enable to use the Azure IoTHub Plug and Play functionality
-* When using the PnP build
-   * Setup your Azure Resources as you would for a DPS connectoin
-   * Update the command line argement in the app_manifest.json file to specify "PnP" instead of "DPS"
-      * ```"CmdArgs": [ "--ConnectionType", "PnP", "--ScopeID", "<your scope ID>" ],```

 ### USE_IOT_CONNECT
 * Enable to include the functionality required to connect to Avnet's IoTConnect platform